BKLronin/underbridge/README.md

 ## Multitrack exporter
 ---

-## Despcription
+## Description

 - Exports patterns and projects individual audio tracks to seperate folders for use in your DAW.
 - Python cross plattform with single file binary for x86 linux.

 ## Using Packaged single file Binarys _(The easy way)_

 - Executables reside in the folder `/dist/`
-- on WIndows
+- on Windows
     `underbridge.exe`
 - On Linux:
 ``./underbridge``